 You're probably here because you received a letter saying that your child might be overweight.
 We know that can be scary, surprising, or upsetting.
-So we're here to explain why this letter was sent and what your options as a parent are now.
+So we're here to explain why this letter was sent, and what support BeeZee Bodies can offer.

 We've helped hundreds of families just like yours to build healthy habits and live happier lives.

 The National Child Measurement Programme (NCMP) is a government programme that aims to measure the height and weight of every child twice during primary school, once in Reception and once in Year 6.

 These measures are used to calculate their BMI (body mass index), which is then compared to the healthy range for children of the same age, height, and sex.